+where

-where $\alpha_i = \beta_i \div (1 - \beta_2)$ .
+$$\alpha_i = \beta_i / (1 - \beta_2)$$

+.

-If we use coefficient estimates from Equation (1) to assign values to each $\alpha_i$ in equations (2) and (3), we have enough information to assess the empirical implication of the model.
+If we use coefficient estimates from Equation (1) to assign values to each α_i in equations (1) and (2), we have enough information to assess the empirical implication of the model.
 The relationships among the different variables are given by the partial derivatives of each equation and Perry concentrates his attention on the basic Phillips-Curve relation between inflation and unemployment.
 Since the rate of growth of productivity is assumed to be fixed, the position of the Phillips Curve depends on the rate of profit.
 Note that price inflation is equal (by definition) to the difference between wage inflation and productivity growth.
-This enables Perry to use the same Phillips Curve to relate unemployment to both wage inflation and price inflation, with the difference between them being the fixed rate of profit improve the tradeoff (causing lower unemployment for each level of inflation), and how higher rates of growth of productivity lead to both an improved tradeoff and lower price inflation associated with any rate of wage inflation (pp. 62-3).
+This enables Perry to use the same Phillips Curve to relate unemployment to both wage inflation and price inflation, with the difference between them being the fixed rate of productivity growth.
+Perry illustrates his approach by showing how lower rates of profit improve the tradeoff (causing lower unemployment for each level of inflation), and how higher rates of growth of productivity lead to both an improved tradeoff and lower price inflation associated with any rate of wage inflation (pp. 62-3).